Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 November 2025 03.31.01 UTC
+- WIB: Selasa, 4 November 2025 04.25.34 UTC
-- WITA: Selasa, 4 November 2025 04.31.01 UTC
+- WITA: Selasa, 4 November 2025 05.25.34 UTC
-- WIT: Selasa, 4 November 2025 05.31.01 UTC
+- WIT: Selasa, 4 November 2025 06.25.34 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: attitude
+Kategori: technology